The Urban Institute calls for loan servicing reform

 All which leads us to the question where’s the proverbial leak?
 Nearly one year ago FHA Commissioner Brian Montgomery said of HECM losses, “My sense is that it’s more on the back end in terms of the losses we are experiencing.
 Part of ‘triaging’ is [determining] why that is happening.”

 HUD’s losses may be higher because they are required to pay future delinquent property taxes after the loan has been assigned.
 However, before a loan servicer can assign the loan property taxes must be current.
-In some cases, the servicer may choose to pay the current outstanding taxes anticipating future delinquencies and assign the loan at that time.
+In some cases, the servicer may pay the current outstanding taxes anticipating future delinquencies, and assign the loan at that time.

 Contrary to the Congressional Budget Office’s recent recommendation to assign loans much earlier at 80% of the maximum claim amount versus 98%, the Urban Institute points to a potential source of a significant number of HECM insurance claims.
 Would this approach fix the leak and once again place the HECM closer in reach for those who could benefit?

 Urban’s blog post concludes by stating, “If the FHA were to allow existing servicers to retain the servicing for the rest of the life of the loan, it would stem these unnecessary losses.
 This is critical to the future viability of this valuable program for seniors.”